-Since the collapse of the Soviet Union, Finland has sought out new political and security structures.
+Following the collapse of the Soviet Union, Finland sought out new political and security structures.
 Finland became a member of the European Union in 1995, along with Sweden and Austria, and was one of the first EU countries to join the euro zone in 1999.
 Finland supports development of the EU's European Security and Defence Policy and is a non-NATO contributor to the International Security Assistance Force in Afghanistan.

 Finland’s economy has been more resilient than those of many other European countries to the euro area’s economic and debt crises.
 It is one of only three euro zone countries to have maintained its triple-A credit rating throughout the crisis.
 Nonetheless, Finland experienced a real GDP contraction of 0.2 per cent in 2012.
 The downturn eased by the end of 2013 but the forecast for growth in 2014 remains low at 1.5 per cent.
 Unemployment was at 7.6 per cent in September 2013, up from 7.1 per cent in 2012.